 Dr. Cori Blair of Ocean County Veterinary Hospital says, “The average domestic cat should ideally weigh approximately 8 to 10 pounds.
 However, more than 50 percent of household cats in the U.S. are obese or overweight.
 The feline obesity epidemic is a major concern among veterinarians today and should be to anyone with a feline companion.
 As little as 2 pounds of excess body weight can put cats at an up to three times increased risk for development of Type II diabetes, heart disease, arthritis, joint injuries, urinary tract disease and overall lower immune system function.
 Obese cats have a significantly shorter lifespan when compared to cats at an optimum weight.”

-So, while you’re planning your own exercise regimen, why not create some workout routines for kitty?
+So, while you’re planning your own exercise regimen, why not create some cat workouts?

 Cats are more likely to play if they have a feline friend.
-Homes with two or more cats see more chasing and play fighting — all of which burns calories.
+Homes with two or more cats see more chasing and play fighting — all of which equals cat workouts that burn calories.
 Plus, kitties tend to get bored when they’re alone.
 Sometimes, an older cat can benefit greatly from the endless energy of a kitten.
 We all do better with friends, right?

 Consider adding a cat tower to your home.
 Some models come equipped with platforms of various heights, scratching posts, dangly toys and tunnels.
-It’s an all-in-one kitty cat playground that encourages healthy jumping, stretching and climbing.
+It’s an all-in-one kitty cat playground that encourages cat workouts in the form of healthy jumping, stretching and climbing.

 When it comes to cat toys, one does not fit all.
 Some kitties enjoy toys with bells, while others like toy mice or springs.
 Buying cat toys doesn’t have to break the bank.
 If you share your life with a cat, you know that they sometimes prefer homemade toys, whether or not they’re “official” toys.